 Read More: Different Types of Taxes in India

-Below given are repercussions and penalties of not filing ITR within the due date:
+Below given are the repercussions and penalties of not filing ITR within the due date:

 - Delay in Processing of Return on Income